Double Dribble (NES)

 |"Dunk Shot" (Unused)|

 The cause of this actually isn't on the software, but the hardware state of affairs: the 2A03 outputs DPCM samples by reading the bits in each byte from right to left, effectively reversing the bit order.
 For example, 00111111 (3F) is read as 11111100 (FC).
 This causes properly formatted samples to be output incorrectly, since most developers assumed each byte would be read from left to right.
-Amusingly, this would not be discovered for 32 years until by sheer accident.
+Amusingly, this would not be discovered for 32 years, and only by sheer accident.

 A different title screen.
 Yup.

 The intro was given a bit of the US of A. Palm trees (that are apparently as tall as skyscrapers) were added to the background (which as a whole was redrawn), the stadium was redrawn, the generic balloons are now all the same color, and the Konami logo balloons and blimp now carry the American flag.

 While Konami had previously brought over their own Famicom Disk System games (such as Castlevania, Rush'n Attack and Stinger) to the NES for international audiences, Double Dribble (a.k.a.
 Exciting Basket) would mark the first time they would port a game that utilized the extra audio hardware in the FDS.
 Due to the NES lacking said hardware, for the NES port Konami would have to alter the music and sound effects that utilized the extra FDS audio (similar to what they would later do for Castlevania II and Gyruss).

 Track names taken from the album KONAMI FAMICOM CHRONICLE Vol.1: Disk System Compilation (EMCA-0018) where available.

 |Game Set BGM|